KhronosGroup/glTF/specification/README.md

 ### glTF.images

-A dictionary object of [`image`](#reference-image)s.
+A dictionary object of [`image`](#reference-image) objects.
 The name of each image is an id in the global glTF namespace that is used to reference the image.
 An image defines data used to create a texture.

 * **Type**: `object`
 * **Required**: No, default: `{}`